Shellyda/Shellyda/README.md

 ## 🗣️ About me

 My name is Shellyda Barbosa.
-I'm a intrant ABI engineering student at CTG/UFPE, that found in technology area the opportunity to transform my ideas into something that adds value to other people's lives, through development. 💚
+I'm a intrant ABI engineering student at CTG/UFPE, that found in technology area the opportunity to transform ideas into something that adds value to other people's lives, through development. 💚

     🌿 I try to practice empathy in my daily life, whenever possible, I want to leave the environment in a good mood and pleasant for everyone.